Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 +---------------------+
 ```

-The edges in the graph are the diffing decisions available.
+The edges in the graph represent the changes required to transform the
+left-hand side program into the right-hand side.

+In this example, there are two possible changes from the start vertex,
-Difftastic could consider the left-hand side to be novel and increment
+so it has two edges.
+Difftastic could (1) consider the left-hand side to
-that position, or it could consider the right-hand side to be novel
+be novel and increment that position, or (2) it could consider the
-and increment that position.
+right-hand side to be novel and increment that position.

 A novel item on the left-hand side is a <span style="color: red">removal</span>, and a novel item on
 the right-hand side is an <span style="color: green">addition</span>.